NexusRanger/Elevenlabs-Phrase-Recycler/README.md

 You can optionally set the voice when calling say_or_fetch.py, and a default voice is also set as a variable eg..
 #

-Creation Script for say_or_fetch function

-Enter a phrase here to create the mp3

-or paste these lines into any other python script to have it say a phrase
+Usage Example - paste these two lines into any other python script to have it say a phrase:

 from say_or_fetch import say_or_fetch

-voice = "Bella"

-text  = "Hello, hope you're having a good day"
+say_or_fetch("Hello, hope you're having a good day", "Bella")

-say_or_fetch(text, voice)
+#

-You can leave out the 'voice' argument and it will use default voice set in say_or_fetch.py
+You can optionally leave out the 'voice' argument and it will use default voice set in say_or_fetch.py

 e.g.  say_or_fetch("Have a nice day")